Fabio0329/movie_info/README.md

 ### Setup
 * Navigate to [TMDB](https://www.themoviedb.org/?language=en-US) to create an account and retrieve your API key
-* In the root directory create a .env file, and update it with your API key in the following line
+* In the root directory create a .env file, and update it with your API key in the following format
 ```
 REACT_APP_MOVIE_API = <API KEY>
 ```